juissi999/ruuvitag_hue_temperature_indicator/README.md

 according to the temperature.

 ## Installation
+Install required packages with command
-pip install -r requirements.txt
+`pip install -r requirements.txt`

+Create .env file from example with command
-cp .env.example .env
+`cp .env.example .env`

 -> edit your hue bridge ip to .env

-run python main.py
+establish connection to your hue bridge
+`python establish_hue_connection.py`